Why Tablighi Jamaat?

 Even after all our efforts and no one listens to us, this experience alone is the greatest success we have achieved.

-It is as if Da’wah was just a means to gain this closeness to Allah.
+Da’wah was the means to gain closeness to Allah.

 May Allah SWT accept us all.